philyuchkoff/HAProxy-2-RPM-builder/README.md

-# RPM builder for latest HAProxy 2.1 (CentOS 7) with default syslog
+# RPM builder for latest HAProxy 2.2 (CentOS 7) with default syslog

-### :new: Latest HAProxy 2.2 rpm for CentOS 7 here: https://github.com/philyuchkoff/HAProxy-2-RPM-builder/releases/tag/2.2

 Perform the following steps on a build box as a regular user: